 Stained glass has been around for myriads of centuries in Europe and the rest of the world.
 Here in the United States, the practice is much younger and over the last hundred years or so has become almost a forgotten art form.
-Denver Staind Glass is the exception.
+Denver Stained Glass is the exception.
 Our owner, Martin Faith came to Denver from Scotland bringing the old-world stained glass techniques and traditions with him.
+Martin and the rest of our team have an extensive amount of experience in both restoring and creating new stained glass windows.
+We’ve successfully completed stained glass repairs and restorations all over the state of Colorado, many of which were in the Denver metro area.
 Below is some valuable information on stained glass restoration and repair from us, Denver’s stained glass expert.

 When Does Stained Glass Need Restoration?